al-ce/karaml/docs/config_guide.md

 active until they are overridden.

-Which brings us to an important point: how you order your layers (and maps within those layers) matters in karaml (and Karabiner).
+Which brings us to an important point: how you order your layers (and maps within those layers) matters in karaml (because it matters in Karabiner).
 Let's say you have the following configuration:

 ```yaml